cdeccio/cougarnet/README.md

 print(os.environ['COUGARNET_COMM_SOCK'])
 ```

 ## Running Programs

 When a program is specified with the `prog` attribute, that program will be
-executed in the virtual host, instead of the standard shell being executed (the
+executed in the virtual host.
+Furthermore, programs from all virtual hosts are
-default).
-Furthermore, programs from all virtual hosts are intended to start
+intended to start at *approximately* the same time--though there is some
-at *approximately* the same time--though there is some non-determinism as to
+non-determinism as to their *exact* timing.

-their *exact* timing.
+If `terminal` is enabled for a given host (the default), or the `--terminal`

-If `terminal` is enabled for a given host (the default), or the `--terminal
+option is used on the command line with either the name of the host or `all`,
-all` option is used on the command line, then the program will have access to
+then the program will have access to the standard input, standard output, and
-the standard input, standard output, and standard error.
+standard error for a given host.

 In either case (terminal or not), the program will have access to all the
 [environment variables](#environment-variables) associated with the virtual